 The pay an employee receives when using PPL shall be the same pay the employee would receive if the employee were using annual leave.
 In other words, payroll systems will apply the same rules they apply in determining what pay continues during annual leave.
 PPL is a type of leave that is counted in applying the 8-hour rule in 5 U.S.C. § 5545(a) and 5 C.F.R. § 550.122(b) that determines whether night pay is payable during periods of leave.
 This is consistent with the treatment of annual leave.

 Yes, there is a 12-week service commitment.
-An employee may not use PPL unless the employee agrees (in writing), before the start of PPL, to work for CBP for 12 weeks beginning on the first scheduled workday after such leave concludes.
+An employee may not use PPL unless the employee agrees in writing before the start of PPL to work for CBP for 12 weeks beginning on the first scheduled workday after such leave concludes.
 This means that PPL may not be provided to an employee unless the employee enters into such an agreement.
 To satisfy the work obligation, the employee must complete 12 weeks of work regardless of how much leave he or she takes before satisfying the obligation.
-CBP has created an agreement to complete the 12 week work obligation template that can be used by employees when requesting PPL.

 If an employee has multiple children born or placed on the same day, that event will be treated as a single event triggering a single entitlement of up to 12 weeks of PPL during the 12-month period following the event.
 If an employee has one or more children born or placed during the 12-month period following the date of an earlier birth or placement, each subsequent birth or placement event will result in a 12-month period commencing on the date of birth or placement with its own 12-week limit.
 Any use of PPL during a given 12-month period will count toward that period’s 12-week limit.
 Thus, when such 12-month periods overlap, any use of PPL during the overlap will count toward each affected 12-month period’s 12-week limit.